 Dr Dan O'Neill

-10 years' experience in the field of failure analysis and assessment of material degradation, particularly those operating at high temperature and pressure (oxidation, creep and microstructural degradation).
+Over 20 years' experience in the field of failure analysis and assessment of material degradation, particularly those operating at high temperature and pressure (oxidation, creep and microstructural degradation).
 Condition/life assessment of components using in-situ testing such as surface replication and oxide thickness testing.
 Remaining life assessment for components exposed to creep conditions and accelerated creep-rupture testing.

 Areas of Expertise